Hilbert's Nullstellensatz: Generalizations

 The Nullstellensatz is subsumed by a systematic development of the theory of Jacobson rings, which are those rings in which every radical ideal is an intersection of maximal ideals.
-Note that given Zariski's lemma, proving the Nullstellensatz amounts to showing that if k is a field, then every finitely generated k-algebra R (necessarily of the form $R = k[t_1,\cdots,t_n]/I$) is Jacobson.
+Given Zariski's lemma, proving the Nullstellensatz amounts to showing that if k is a field, then every finitely generated k-algebra R (necessarily of the form $R = k[t_1,\cdots,t_n]/I$) is Jacobson.
 More generally, one has the following theorem: